Slikon/custom-chess/README.md

 ## 🎨 Creating Your Own Collection

 Want to add your own custom chess pieces?

-Here's how:
+📖 **For detailed instructions on creating custom pieces and collections, see [PIECE_CREATION.md](PIECE_CREATION.md)**

+Quick overview:

 ### 1. Create Your Collection Folder